DeborahVogt/DM_secuTrial_R/README.md

 ## Guidelines for contributers

 In order to contribute to this R library you should fork the main repository, make your changes and send a pull request (PR).
 The PR should also have a description to help the reviewer understand what has been added/changed.
-New functionalities must be thoroughly documented, have examples and should be accompanied by at least one test in [test-secuTrial.R](tests/testthat/test-secuTrial.R) to ensure lonterm robustness.
+New functionalities must be thoroughly documented, have examples and should be accompanied by at least one test in [test-secuTrial.R](tests/testthat/test-secuTrial.R) to ensure longterm robustness.
 The PR will only be reviewed if all travis checks are successful.
-The person sending the PR should generally not be the one merging it.
+The person sending the PR should not be the one merging it.